A Toronto homeowner was recently awarded coverage against hidden structural defects in home 7 years after purchase.

 Needless to say, the previous owner had likewise neglected to obtain a building permit.
 The City of Toronto then got involved and issued an Order to Remedy an Unsafe Building.
 The MacDonalds then looked to Chicago Title for title insurance coverage, but Chicago Title (wrongly) refused to pay.
 The MacDonalds then hired an insurance lawyer and brought suit to enforce their insurance agreement.

 In a significant decision, the Court of Appeal recently decided that Chicago Title’s interpretation of its title insurance policy was unreasonable, and that its policy did in fact provide coverage for the building defects that rendered the MacDonalds’ property unmarketable.
 As such, the MacDonalds were able to show their loss was covered by their title insurance policy, and collect under the insurance policy they had purchased and paid premiums for.

 As the MacDonald case illustrates, if you have purchased a home with hidden structural defects, you may be entitled to collect damages from the following parties:

 - Your title insurance company

 - Your Lawyer (if they did not recommend or inform you about title insurance)

 - The Seller(s)

 - Plus others, depending on your situation.

-If you have discovered substantial defects in your home or been denied coverage by your insurance company for a loss, visit our Property Insurance Claim Denials page or call Michael’s Firm at 647-495-8995 for a free consultation with an experienced Hamilton title insurance lawyer today.
+If you have discovered substantial defects in your home or been denied coverage by your insurance company for a loss, visit our Property Insurance Claim Denials page or call Michael’s Firm at 647-495-8995 for a consultation with an experienced Hamilton title insurance lawyer today.